mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

   logger.info("Exiting the bathroom")
 }
 ```

-As we can see, we will use the same examples of the article [ZIO: Introduction to Fibers](https://blog.rockthejvm.com/zio-fibers/), just to show how coroutines are different from fibers.
+As we can see, we will use the same examples from the article [ZIO: Introduction to Fibers](https://blog.rockthejvm.com/zio-fibers/) to show how coroutines are different from fibers.

-The `delay(timeMillis: Long)` function is a `suspend` that actually suspends a coroutine for `timeMillis` milliseconds, and it's provided by the `kotlinx-coroutines-core` library.
-A `suspend` function can be called only from a coroutine or another `suspend` function, and literally it can be suspended and resumed.
+The `delay(timeMillis: Long)` function is a `suspend` that suspends a coroutine for `timeMillis` milliseconds, provided by the `kotlinx-coroutines-core` library.
+A `suspend` function can be called only from a coroutine or another `suspend` function.
+It can be suspended and resumed.
 In the example above, the `bathTime` function can be suspended when the coroutine executes the `delay` function.
-Once resumed, the `bathTime` function will continue its execution from the next line.
+Once resumed, the `bathTime` function will continue its execution from the line immediately after the suspension.

 How is it possible?
-Without going to deep into coroutines internals, the whole context of the suspending function saved in an object of type `Continuation<T>`, where the `T` type variable represents the return type of the function.
-Such object contains all the state of the variables and parameters of the function and a label that stores where the execution of was suspended.
+Without going too deep into coroutines' internals, the whole context of the suspending function is saved in an object of type `Continuation<T>`.
+The `T` type variable represents the function's return type.
+The continuation contains all the state of the variables and parameters of the function.
+Moreover, it includes a label that stores the point where the execution was suspended.
 So, the Kotlin compiler will rewrite every suspending function adding a parameter of type `Continuation` to the function signature.
 The signature of our `bathTime` function will be rewritten as follows:

 ```kotlin
 fun bathTime(continuation: Continuation<*>): Any
 ```

 Why the compiler also changes the return type?
-The answer is that when the `suspend` function is suspended it cannot return the value of the function, but it must return a value that marks that the function was suspended, `COROUTINE_SUSPENDED`.
+The answer is that when the `suspend` function is suspended, it cannot return the value of the function.
+Still, it must return a value that marks that the function was suspended, `COROUTINE_SUSPENDED`.

 Inside the `continuation` object, the compiler will save the state of the execution of the function.
 Since we have no parameters and no internal variables, the continuation stores only a label marking the advance of the execution.
-For sake of simplicity, let's introduce a `BathTimeContinuation` type to store the context of the function.
-In our example, the `bathTime`can be called at the beginning or after the `delay` function.
+For the sake of simplicity, let's introduce a `BathTimeContinuation` type to store the context of the function.
+In our example, the `bathTime` can be called at the beginning or after the `delay` function.
 If we use an `Int` label, we can represent the two possible states of the function as follows:

 ```kotlin
 fun bathTime(continuation: Continuation<*>): Any {